selplacei/ChattyBoi/ARCHITECTURE.md

 ## Internals: starting the bot

-ChattyBoi can be launched as GUI or Headless/TUI.
+ChattyBoi can be launched as GUI or headless.
 In both situations, the process of loading a profile is the same; an instance of Bot is created.
 This is implemented in `main.py`, and the Bot class is implemented in `bot.py`.
 Functionality related to retrieving data from a profile is implemented in `profile.py`.
 The `Extension` class, along with the mechanism for importing extensions and creating Extension objects, is implemented in `extensions.py`.

 After a `Bot` was created, it is initialized.
 This logic is implemented in the class.
 First, the profile's metadata is loaded, which contains the list of enabled extensions.
 Next, the extensions' metadata is loaded, which is used to figure out the load order.